d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Encoder

-Armed with all the essential components of Transformer, let us first build a Transformer encoder block.
-This encoder contains a multi-head attention layer, a positionwise feed-forward network, and two "add and norm" connection blocks.
-As shown in the code, for both of the attention model and the positional FFN model in the `EncoderBlock`, their outputs' dimension are equal to the `num_hiddens`.
-This is due to the nature of the residual block, as we need to add these outputs back to the original value during "add and norm".
+With all the essential components to assemble the Transformer encoder, let us start by implementing a single layer within the encoder.
+The following `EncoderBlock` class contains two sublayers: multi-head self-attention and positionwise feed-forward networks, where a residual connection followed by layer normalization is employed around both sub-layers.

 ```{.python .input}
 #@save